goanywhere/rex/README.md

 ## Settings

-All settings on Rex can be accessed via `rex.Options`, which essentially stored in `os.Environ`.
+All settings on Rex can be accessed via `rex`, which essentially stored in `os.Environ`.
 By using this approach you can compile your own settings files into the binary package for deployment without exposing the sensitive settings, it also makes configuration extremly easy & flexible via both command line & application.

 ``` go
 package main